DavidRConnell/latex_documentation/README.md

 # LaTeX Documentation

-The goal of this package is to remove the redundancies in producing LaTeX documents and integrate MATLAB and python programs into LaTeX projects to ease adding plots and tables.
+The goal of this program is to remove the redundancies in producing LaTeX documents and to integrate MATLAB and python programs into LaTeX projects easing the embedding of high quality plots and tables.

-LaTeX allows for a lot of flexibility setting document style and formatting however, by default these settings must be recreated for each document as well as elements within documents, like floats.
+LaTeX allows for a lot of flexibility setting document style and formatting however, by default these settings must be rewritten for each document as well as elements within documents, like writing float environments for every float when most of the environment block is the same for each figure or table.
+In addition to reducing typing and clutter, formatting settings are kept in a central location so changes only need to be made once instead of for every instance.
 This package generates tex files based on an rc file, leaving you to worry only about the documents content.
-Additionally, any template class can be used and, with a LaTeX background, new classes can be created from those provided.
+Additionally, any template class can be used and, with some LaTeX background, new classes can be created from those provided.

 ## Installation

-This package requires a unix based file hierarchy, bash, and LaTeX.
+This program requires a unix based file hierarchy, bash, and LaTeX.
-To install, cd into the parent directory yon want to use to store the package and run:
+To install, cd into the parent directory you want to use to store the program and run:

 	git clone https://github.com/DavidRConnell/latex_documentation.git
 	./install.sh